 HHS is committed to addressing inequities and advancing equity through assessing and changing policies, programs, and processes across the Department.
 Additionally, HHS is working to shift the culture, resources, and approaches to institutionalize and sustain a focus on equity over time.

 The term ‘equity’ means the consistent and systematic treatment of all individuals in a fair, just, and impartial manner, including individuals who belong to communities that have been denied such treatment, such as Black, Latino, Indigenous and Native American, Asian American, Native Hawaiian, and Pacific Islander persons and other persons of color; members of religious minorities; lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) persons; persons with disabilities; persons who live in rural areas; persons who live in United States Territories and persons otherwise adversely affected by persistent poverty or inequality; and individuals who belong to multiple such communities.

 Topics on this page: HHS Equity Action Plan | Equity Advances across the Department | Equity Strategies and Progress | About HHS’s Health Disparities Council and Equity Team | About Executive Orders 13985 and 14091

 HHS Equity Action Plan

 The Department's plan highlights five illustrative areas to advance equity.
-The Department is engaged in comprehensive work beyond those mentioned in the plan, to ensure equity is a central component of policy and programmatic decision-making:
+The Department is engaged in comprehensive work beyond those mentioned in the plan, to ensure equity is a central component of policy and programmatic decision-making.

-Equity Initiatives across the Department
+Equity Advances across the Department

 The HHS Strategic Plan includes a strategic goal on equity and a cross-cutting principle to apply equity and inclusion throughout the plan.